Our Valentine’s Hot Cocoa Bar is getting a lot of attention in our home.

 As a lover of all things crystal, I’ve been collecting crystal trays, bowls and dishes for many years.
 I always enjoy an opportunity to use my crystal so in the true spirit of ‘use what you have’, some of my crystal pieces made their way into my hot cocoa bar.

-I found the heart shaped tags in the Target dollar spot.
+The heart shaped tags came from the Target dollar spot.
 The tags had white cotton string with I removed and replaced with red and white bakers twine.
 A fine point white marker was perfect for the lettering.

 Have you ever melted a caramel in your cup of hot cocoa?
 If you said no, please just give it a try once!
 Sometimes it is hard to believe that you can take something which is already good and make it even better!
 That is what the caramel does for a cup of hot cocoa.